aptos-foundation/AIPs/aips/passkeys.md

 See this [device support matrix](https://passkeys.dev/device-support/) for more info on which browsers and operating systems enable backup-able passkeys.

+#### Incompetent / Malicious Authenticators

+If a user's authenticator is backup eligible, in many cases, the passkey will be backed up to their iCloud or Google Password Manager account.
+In some instances, however, a user may have a custom authenticator, like a password manager (e.g., 1Password), that stores the passkey.

+When registering a passkey with a password manager, the passkey will be backed up to the user's password manager account instead of their iCloud or Google Password Manager account.
+This is an important consideration for backup eligibility and backup state as the user trusts the password manager and their implementation of the Client to Authenticator Protocol ([CTAP](https://fidoalliance.org/specs/fido-v2.0-ps-20190130/fido-client-to-authenticator-protocol-v2.0-ps-20190130)) for passkey backup.
+As mentioned in the [Compromised Cloud Provider](#Compromised-Cloud-Provider) section below, if the password manager is compromised, so is your passkey account.

+To mitigate the risk of potentially malicious authenticators, the wallet should parse the Attested Credential Data in the Authenticator Data for the [`AAGUID`](https://www.w3.org/TR/webauthn-2/#sctn-authenticator-model) associated with the credential.

+The [`AAGUID`](https://www.w3.org/TR/webauthn-2/#sctn-authenticator-model) is a 128-bit identifier indicating the type (e.g. make and model) of the authenticator.
+The [`AAGUID`](https://www.w3.org/TR/webauthn-2/#sctn-authenticator-model) associated with Google Password Manager, iCloud, and several other password managers can be found on the [passkey-authenticator-aaguids](https://github.com/passkeydeveloper/passkey-authenticator-aaguids/blob/main/aaguid.json) repo.

 ### Wallet Liveness

-An important **liveness consideration** is that the relying party (e.g., a wallet) that is tied to your passkey must be available in order for users to access their accounts.
+An important **liveness consideration** is that the wallet that is tied to your passkey must be available in order for users to access their accounts.

-Several supported browsers, like Google Chrome, that implement the Client to Authenticator Protocol ([CTAP](https://fidoalliance.org/specs/fido-v2.0-ps-20190130/fido-client-to-authenticator-protocol-v2.0-ps-20190130.html)), which regulates the communication protocol between a roaming authenticator and the browser, check to see if the relying part is available before allowing the user to register or make an assertion with the passkey.
+Several supported browsers, like Google Chrome, that implement the Client to Authenticator Protocol ([CTAP](https://fidoalliance.org/specs/fido-v2.0-ps-20190130/fido-client-to-authenticator-protocol-v2.0-ps-20190130.html)), which regulates the communication protocol between a roaming authenticator and the browser, check to see if the wallet is available before allowing the user to register or make an assertion with the passkey.

-In other words, if the relying party is unavailable or returns an error like a 404, the user will not be able to use the passkey associated with that relying party until the relying party comes back online.
+In other words, if the wallet is unavailable or returns an error like a 404, the user will not be able to use the passkey associated with that wallet until the wallet comes back online.
 This includes signing transactions with your passkey.

 To learn more about how chromium handles assertion and registration requests, see [`webauthn_handler.h`](https://github.com/chromium/chromium/blob/95bb60bf7fd3d18f469f050b60663b3dbdfa0402/content/browser/devtools/protocol/webauthn_handler.h#L19)